-Veterans' Day is drawing close and I wanted to share a glimpse of some senior soldiers I've been privileged to share the past few years.
+Happy Veterans' Day, and thank you, thank you to all those who served and to their families.
+I wanted to share a glimpse of some senior soldiers I've been privileged to meet.

 The last few Septembers I've headed down to Quantico Marine Base with Tom for some fund raisers for The Wounded Warrior Foundation, and a massive Marine expo.
 A friend of Tom's, a great patriot named Pete, organizes a golf tournament/auction to raise scholarship funds for for a foundation called "The Young Marines."
 I had never heard of this group before, but like the ROTC, it teaches military discipline and service the marine way, preparing future officers and leaders.